 To make an audience believe that you are the person you must create the belief yourself.

 “That is probably the biggest secret of acting: If the actor believes it themselves, they can make you believe it.”

 Solo plays demand that actors create everything they need for themselves.
 There are no partners to feed you.
 No partners to blame.
 You must take care of yourself.
-Be responsible for yourself.
-Knowing that you are able to create everything to you for yourself is invaluable.
-It increases your confidence level immeasurably.
+Be entirely responsible for yourself.
+Knowing that you are able to create everything you need for yourself is invaluable.

 Never worry again about finding yourself alone on set.
 Feel secure that when necessary, you’re all you need.